ualsg/ualsg.netlify.app/content/openings/ads/2020-09-postdoc/index.md

 The successful applicant will focus on establishing and improving quality procedures for 3D city models and digital twins, researching sources and the impact of errors, initiating new means of benchmarking data and workflows, and understanding the reliability and integrity of modern solutions pertaining to geospatial data infrastructure in the context of smart cities.
 The work will include implementing tools and drafting standards.

-Candidates should have a computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, with a successful track record.
+Candidates should have a computational affinity and a PhD degree in geographical information science, computer science, geomatics, or another relevant field of study, with a successful track record (in terms of publications/impact and/or other forms of output).

 The research fellow will be supervised by the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg).